imcf/hrm-omero/README.md

 ### CentOS 6

-[CentOS 6][co6] is EOL since 2020-11-30, so you should really consider upgrading to a newer release.
+**NOTE:** [CentOS 6][co6] is EOL since 2020-11-30, please consider upgrading!

 However, we know that sometimes this is not easily doable due to dependencies, hardware support or whatever reason - so here are instructions to make the connector work on that old distribution.

 It's strongly recommended to use [pyenv][3] for installing *Python 3.6*, which is the absolute minimum for using the HRM-OMERO connector (or its actual dependencies, to be